globbertot/Mp3Man/README.md

 !! **Updates** !!

-Please note that updates **should** be installed automatically for this application, if not please update manually re-installing the latest binaries.
+You should be notified whenever there is an major update available, from there, you'll need to manually re-install the application.

 ## Suggesting features ##
 If you want any other features feel free to post an Issue about it.